Choosing materials - being a large business comes with large responsibilities

 A majority of this production is non-industrial.
 We work closely with weavers and craftsmen and women in Vietnam, Indonesia, and China amongst others.
 Working with skilled artisans from around the world opens up doors for co-creation, inspiration and new production knowledge as well.

 We use recycled materials whenever possible.
 Wood, plastic, paper, and metal are just a few that we love to work with.
 We differentiate between scrap and recycled materials - scrap refers to the leftover material from another production, while recycled is when we’re able to reuse material from old products.

 But, it’s more - it’s a way of thinking and developing products too.
 We aim to design in ways that allow you to recycle products at the end of their lifetime, thus minimizing waste.
-That’s why we’re constantly looking for new ways to use scrap materials and recyclables and turn them into something useful and stylish for your home, like with KUNGSBACKA kitchen fronts.
+That’s why we’re constantly looking for new ways to use scrap materials and recyclables and turn them into something useful and stylish for your home.

 A composite material consists of two or more materials - each with different characteristics.
 At IKEA, we use composite material because it’s strong, low maintenance, low price, and light.
 An example is wood-plastic composite.
 Using wood fiber waste makes plastic products stronger and less expensive - and it helps put waste to good use.

 That’s the beauty of composite: there’s less material usage and a great potential to utilize lower quality materials (otherwise classified as waste) and turn them into something new that is strong, compact, and light with a long life time.
 Find composites in everything from BILLY bookcases, ODGER chairs to RÖDTOPPA covers.